Manage user authentication and permissions.

 Login Page

-By default, the solution already has a default page name LogOn.
-This page contains the required logic to control user Logon on the system once it is running.
+By default, the solution already has a default page named LogOn.
+This page contains the required logic to control user logon on the system once it is running.
 Feel free to navigate to this display and get yourself familiar with it.

 Display Current User